isomerpages/moe-methodistgirlssch/_admissions/Financial Assistance Scheme/Primary School.md

 2\.
 Parents can also apply via the link below :

 [**https://go.gov.sg/moe-efas**](https://go.gov.sg/moe-efas)

-You may refer to the eFAS User Guide (insert the document here) for online submission.
+You may refer to the [eFAS User Guide](https://drive.google.com/file/d/1r73LXFaXaiqu-zwVWT8X31XzL7mp93Me/view?usp=sharing) for online submission.

 6. Please note that application via hardcopy form is required for: